 After a ride, hang your items to ventilate.
-This will help prevent bacteria and odours from building up and reduce the chances of damaging the material.
+This will help prevent bacteria and odors from building up and reduce the chances of damaging the material.
 If the item is very dirty, we recommend rinsing it as soon as possible to avoid stains.
 Before washing, check that all pockets are empty, then close all zips, velcro, and fastenings.
 Turn bibs and jerseys inside out.

 Fill your washing machine to its recommended capacity.
 Over or under-filling the machine will make the wash less efficient.
 Using a zero MicroWaste washing bag (such as a Guppyfriend) may help minimize microfibre shedding from the fabrics.

 Take extra care with cotton and wool products.
-Spot treat any stains before washing in cold or lukewarm water.
+Spot-treat any stains before washing in cold or lukewarm water.